-To further supplement classroom knowledge, we require all students to participate on a public health study abroad program to gain a more direct understanding of the systematic, policy, and experiential differences between the U.S. and other countries.
+To further supplement classroom knowledge, we require all students to participate on a public health study abroad program to gain a more direct understanding of the systemic, policy, and experiential differences between the U.S. and other countries.
 This experience solidifies the career goals of many students in the global health field.

 WHAT CAN I DO WITH IT?